-In the past year, I’ve been getting super into opera.
+In the past year, I’ve been getting super into opera thanks to one of my favorite books about Paris.
 It’s beautiful and wildly dramatic and the music is like nothing else.
 So as part of my search for beauty on this trip, I’m seeking out opera wherever I go in the world.

 Opera has a reputation for being something only elderly rich people enjoy and can afford.
 And in some ways, it’s true!
 Seats can run over $100 very quickly in the US and in the big houses abroad.
 And frankly, I don’t know many other people under age 60 who have even been to the opera.